 - Get the advisor or instructor's approval and signature

 - Withdrawal Request Form

 - Students cannot drop their final or only class through their Campus Connection account

 Student Financial Obligation Agreement

 The student financial obligation is an understanding on the part of the student of the legal obligation to pay charges assessed to their Student Account.
-Watch the Financial Obligation Video to see the step by step process of Financial Obligation Agreement.
+Watch the Financial Obligation Video to see the step-by-step process of the Financial Obligation Agreement.

 How to Access the Financial Obligation Agreement

 - Campus Connection